haristariq/flixApp/ReadME.md

 ### Notes
 Alamaofire library is a bit old so it's not responsive to the .af_setImage(withURL: posterURL!) method.
 Might need to update the video since this is the case.

+PODS folder couldn't be updated because there were too many files...